 They seemed to be in a trance induced by something in that goblet.
 Ray wondered what it could be.
 Then they all began to shriek as loud as they could at the sky.
 For a minute this continued and then…silence.

-The cultist stands there, drenched with blood, eyes locked on with Ray.
+The cultist stands there, drenched with blood, eyes locked on Ray.
 He took off with the cultist following him.
 He swatted away branches until he stumbled on the game trail leading back to his car.
 Once the path was clear he took off, that thing growling behind him.

 Out of breath Ray stopped, fully expecting the cultist to pounce on him and rip his esophagus out.
 When it became apparent that death wasn’t coming, he opened his eyes, startled to see the cultist starring at him.